SahilK-027/LeetCode/CONTRIBUTING.md

 4. Adding code in solution.cpp
 Provide Runtime, memory, time and space complexity , author name a brief description of the solution at the top of the file.
 A function should go below that.

-You can follow this method:
+You can follow this writeup to mention at top of your code:
 For example:
 ```cpp
 /*